plone/documentation/manage/installing/installation.rst

 Installing Plone from source on OS X
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Installation via the Unified Installer or buildout is very similar to Unix.
+Installation via the Unified Installer or buildout is similar to Unix.
 However, you will need to install a command-line build environment.
 To get a free build kit from Apple, do one of the following:

 * Download gcc and command-line tools from